aut0maticjack/lazyweb/3D-Printing-Calibration.md

 Finally, set your flow rate to that number and try a single print again without Z height changes.
 If you can get within 0.01mm I think that's good enough.

+Once you've found the exact number, it can still be helpful to add 1% or 2% to that number, just to fill in tiny gaps and ensure fat overlapping extrusions.
+Tune as needed based on your print results.

 * http://print.theporto.com/posts/how-to-calibrate-extrusion-thickness/
 * http://zennmaster.com/random-things/reprap-101-calibrating-your-extruder-part-2-fine-tuning
 * https://solidoodletips.wordpress.com/2012/08/16/setting-the-flow-rate/